 Step 5.
 Max Miles Phone Holder

-I use this Max Miles Phone Holder phone holder so that I can see my Wahoo app and my cadence, speed, etc. I connect it to the handlebars but as I mentioned at Step 4, you no longer need this if you view the classes on your tablet because the Wahoo cadence and heart rate numbers can now be displayed directly on the app.
+I use this Max Miles Phone Holder so that I can see my Wahoo app and my cadence, speed, etc. I connect it to the handlebars but as I mentioned at Step 4, you no longer need this if you view the classes on your tablet because the Wahoo cadence and heart rate numbers can now be displayed directly on the app.
 If you stream via AppleTV like me, you still need the phone holder.

 Step 6.
 Dumbbells.